zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

-This is the help of the saws' suffering 'is a national, a jaaraduah, an incarnation, a death, a Zoka Physiological sadness, Domnasa, intense appeal sadness, visual sadness The emergence of any doctrines in the form of the lungs, and the prophecy as the incarnation The lungs, karma and a myriad reward, and this grieving saw.
+This is the help of the saws' suffering 'is a national, a jaaraduah, an incarnation, a death, a Zoka Physiological sadness, Domnasa, intense appeal sadness, visual sadness The emergence of any doctrines in the form of the lungs, and the prophecy as the incarnation The lungs, kamma and a myriad reward, and this grieving saw.
 This grieving subpoena (Kelles) Sleep and redeeming.
 Subdhi (Kelles) are also true.
 Subfixes Reasonance is true.
 In the case of subferens.
 Occurs, Lower WEth.
 Sight sufferers fall asleep and down.